 New windows have extra secure latches and are sealed tighter than older windows.
 Sealants loosen over time and window frames warp.
 New windows mean a more secure home overall.

 REASON 4.
-Great for Resale
+Great for Your Resale Value and Your Community

 If you’re selling your home, trading outdated windows for new ones can significantly increase its value.
 With viewings, it’s all about the first impression.
 Buyers will notice a window in poor shape.
 If you’ve already upgraded the windows, buyers will see that as one less thing they have to do after purchasing the home.
 Attractive windows also enhance a home’s curb appeal, and a unique fixture like a bay window or picture windows can be a significant selling point.

 REASON 5.
-Old Regulations and New Regulations
+Old Regulations vs New Regulations

 Most modern windows are vinyl and come in a variety of finishes.
 According to consumer reports, “Lead-based paint was banned after 1978 and is especially common in homes built before 1960.
 Single-pane windows are a real concern because the friction of opening and closing the sashes can release lead dust and result in lead poisoning in children.”